Geonovum/PDOK-NGR-documentatie/docs/handleidingen.rst

 Investigating the data source with ogrinfo
 ==========================================
 The *ogrinfo* utility retrieves the metadata of a service.
-It tells us which layers are available in the service, how many features they contin, in which coördinate reference system is the data stored, etc.
+It tells us which layers are available in the service, how many features they contin, in which coordinate reference system is the data stored, etc.

 ::